-What UCLA's students learn, both inside the classroom and beyond, is intended to align with the campus mission, to fulfill our students' aspirations, and to build upon the talents and skills students bring to their studies.
-Using quality assurance systems like the Academic Senate degree proposal process and academic program review, our faculty enrich the educational enterprise with both ambitious goals for student learning and the means to maintain oversight of program performance.
-DUE has prioritized effort to supply faculty with a more expansive toolset for conducting learning outcomes assessment.
-This investment in efficient and effective assessment, coupled with greater collaboration between faculty and pedagogy development experts, promises to enhance the already high quality of UCLA's teaching and learning.
+What UCLA's students learn, both inside the classroom and beyond, is intended to align with the campus mission and to build upon the talents and skills students bring to their studies.
+Using quality assurance systems like the Academic Senate degree proposal process and academic program review, our faculty enrich the educational enterprise with both stated goals for student learning and the means to maintain oversight of program performance.